DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-22-course-naming-policy.md

 - Do not include subject groupings in the course title - for example, ‘MFL’, ‘modern foreign’, or ‘humanities’.

-- Do not include subject specialisms - for example ‘food technology’, ‘product design’ or ‘textiles’.
+- Do not include subject specialisms in the course title - for example ‘food technology’, ‘product design’ or ‘textiles’.

-- Do not use special characters (for example, ampersands, asterisks and hyphens) or all upper case letters.
+- Do not use special characters (for example, ampersands, asterisks and hyphens) or all upper case letters in the course title.

-- Do not use generic terms - for example, ‘teacher training’, ‘education’, ‘general’ or ‘school’.
+- Do not use generic terms in the course title - for example, ‘teacher training’, ‘education’, ‘general’ or ‘school’.

 ITT providers should instead use the course details sections to describe the course in greater detail.